passportxyz/passport-docs/pages/building-with-passport/composedb.md

 }
 ```

+You'll notice that the ComposeDB schema definition above uses embedded types and an interface.
+For brevity we've omitted those above, but you can observe the schema definitions in their entirety in our [passportStamps.graphql](https://github.com/gitcoinco/passport/blob/main/schemas/models/passportStamps.graphql) document.

 The fields are as follows:
 - `type`: Passport Stamps are always `VerifiableCredentials`
 - `context`: an array of strings with lengths between 1 and 1024 bytes to store links to the specifications for verifiable credentials and the Passport credential.